SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    :header: "Property","Description"
    :widths: 40,58

-   "Package displayname", ""
-   "Package filter", "Name of the sccm sql database."
-   "Computer filter", "Name of the sccm sql database."
-   "User filter", "Name of the sccm sql database."
-   "Application filter", "Name of the sccm sql database."
-   "Comp.software.query", "Name of the sccm sql database."
+   "Package displayname", "Defines how sim displays the package displayname in an sql syntax. (e.g. Manufacturer+''+Name+''+Version+''+Language)"
+   "Package filter", "Defindes an SQL based fitler for the displaying of the packages in the Operations Module" "Computer filter", "Defindes an SQL based fitler for the displaying of the computers in the Operations Module" "User filter", "Defindes an SQL based fitler for the displaying of the users in the Operations Module" "Application filter", "Defindes an SQL based fitler for the displaying of the applications in the Operations Module" "Comp.software.query", "SQl Query that is used to detemine the software that is installed on a computer."
    "Comp.app.query", "Name of the sccm sql database."
    "Coll. group tag", "Name of the sccm sql database."
    "Depl. role tag", "Name of the sccm sql database."